Public Health Reporting for Electronic Health Record Incentive Programs

 Promoting Interoperability and the Quality Payment Program

 The Health Information Technology for Economic and Clinical Health (HITECH) Act established a national initiative to expand the adoption and use of electronic health record (EHR) technology.
 EHR Incentive Programs, including Promoting Interoperability (formerly known as Meaningful Use) and the Quality Payment Program, promote the use of interoperable health information technology by Eligible Professionals (EPs) and Eligible Hospitals (EHs).

 The Missouri Department of Health and Senior Services (DHSS) is the state Public Health Authority (PHA) and accepts messages from EPs and EHs for the following public health measures:

 DHSS is ready to accept messages for the following measures:

 - Cancer Registry Reporting (qualifies as a Public Health Registry)

 DHSS is not ready to accept messages for the following measures:

 Beginning the Data Submission Process

-In order to register your intent for Meaningful Use data submission, complete the registration process below.
+In order to register your intent for data submission, complete the registration process below.
 After completing the registration of intent, DHSS will invite you to begin the onboarding process.

-In order to receive incentive payments, EPs and EHs must comply with the criteria for Meaningful Use.
-Providers must be in active engagement with the applicable public health registries to meet the public health objective of Meaningful Use.
-Active engagement can be achieved by meeting one of the following criteria:
+In order to receive incentive payments, EPs and EHs must achieve active engagement with DHSS for each public health registry for which they are eligible to report.
+You can meet the requirement by meeting one of the following criteria: